-Karen faithfully served the Northern Lights Emmaus Community and countless others for many years.
-She shared the love of Jesus in many wonderful ways with a humble servant’s heart.
-She is greatly loved.
+Don faithfully served the Northern Lights Emmaus Community and countless others for many years.
+He shared the love of Jesus in many wonderful and often times humorous ways in love.
+Don will be missed.

-Father we thank You in Jesus’ Name for the blessed memories of Karen as we look forward to seeing her again with You in Paradise.
+Father we thank You in Jesus’ Name for the blessed memories of Don as we look forward to seeing him again with You in Paradise.
 May the Peace, Love, Comfort and Assurance of Jesus Christ fill all the loved ones in a special way in Jesus.